tashfaaa/tashfaaa.github.io/_posts/2025-11-05-morse-code.md

 ![arduino help photo](https://tashfaaa.github.io/assets/img/help.jpg)

 {: .box-note}
 **Tip:** It might be a good idea to start testing your code with a set of LEDs instead of the buzzer.
-Your ears would be grateful.
+Your ears will be grateful.